 Bycatch Species Groups

-Seabirds, sea turtles, sharks and rays, and marine mammals are the four species groups that are the focus of the BMIS.
-These species are incidentally caught in oceanic longline, purse-seine and gillnet tuna and billfish fisheries.
-Sharks are always treated as bycatch for the purposes of the BMIS, although they may be targeted or treated as an associated catch in some tuna fisheries.
+The BMIS focuses on four bycatch groups in oceanic longline, purse-seine and gillnet tuna and billfish fisheries: seabirds, sea turtles, sharks and rays, and marine mammals.
+While sharks are treated as bycatch here, they may be targeted or treated as an associated catch in some tuna fisheries.
+The species group summaries, below, outline:

 ISSF provide a useful overview of the major commercial tuna species here.